 Related Core Works:

-Greek lyric poet from Mytilene on the island of Lesbos.
-Born on Lesbos at the close of the seventh century BCE, Sappho was famously declared the “Tenth Muse” by Plato.
-Ancient sources state that Sappho produced nine volumes of poetry.
+Sappho was a Greek lyric poet from Mytilene on the island of Lesbos.
+Born at the close of the seventh century BCE, Sappho was famously declared the “Tenth Muse” by Plato.
+Ancient sources state that she produced nine volumes of poetry.
 While two hundred fragments have been attributed to Sappho, only two complete poems and approximately forty fragments survive.
 Much of the fascination about Sappho over the centuries has been fueled by the fact that she is a woman addressing many of her love poems to other women, that we know almost nothing about her life, and that, in modern times, her poems survive mostly in fragments.

 Like other poetry of her day, Sappho's was composed primarily for oral performance.
 But there is considerable disagreement among scholars about whether Sappho's poems were for solo or choral performance.
 Unfortunately, there is not enough conclusive evidence to determine the context in which Sappho's songs were sung.
 At the very least, it seems likely that her wedding songs might have been performed by choruses.
 We do know that Sappho wrote in the Aeolic dialect in a variety of meters and that her work covers a broad range of themes and concerns: romantic love, marriage, fellowship and community, myth and ritual, politics, and philosophical reflections on nobility and goodness.